grafana/beyla/docs/sources/agent-vs-direct/index.md

-This enables reception of OpenTelemetry events via GRPC and HTTP, which will be forwarded to the next stage in the pipeline, the **Batch processor**, which will accumulate the messages and forward them to the exporters:
+This enables reception of OpenTelemetry events via GRPC and HTTP, which will be forwarded to the next stage in the pipeline, the **Batch processor**, which will then accumulate the messages and forward them to the exporters:

 ```hcl
 otelcol.processor.batch "default" {